Watching You (Rodney Atkins song): Music video

 The video portrays the events which are laid out in the song's lyrics.
 Elijah also portrays the child in the song's video, and as a result, he has gained recognition in public.
 It was Atkins' second video directed by Eric Welch.

-In popular culture

-On the Comedy Central special with Natasha Leggero 'Diamond Pussy' (2015), she lampoons country music and specifically "Watching You"'s lyric: "Knowing that he couldn't have the toy 'til his nuggets were gone."
+The music video reached number 1 on CMT's Top Twenty Countdown for the week of January 11, 2007.

+Watching You 2.0

+On May 23, 2025, Atkins released a second version of the song, titled "Watching You 2.0".
+This new rendition brings the song full circle, as it features Atkins' son Elijah, whom the song was written about, singing the choruses which his father originally sang from his son's perspective.